 Microfilm reader price or how much does it cost

 The cost of a microfilm reader will depend on many aspects.
 The old analog microfilm viewers were not cheap, not even relatively speaking.
 They sometimes cost as much as a decent motor car.
 Nowadays, you won’t want to spend over 5000 US dollars on something that reads microfilm.
 But I would say that no matter what you buy to view microfilm, it will cost you around that amount.

 Although we at Scannernote are working on a digital microfilm reader that will cost around 3000 dollars, it will take some months for that to come out.
 So stay tuned to this website, as we will be releasing the digital microfilm reader begining of Q3 2022.

 As we were saying, currently, based on the optional extras, a microfilm reader will definitely set you back 5000 dollars and going up.
 Some devices will cost well over 10000 dollars, but those are developed for mass digital archiving of images from microfilms.

-We can definitely say that most entry level microfilm readers will cost anywhere between 5000 and 10000 US dollars.
+We can definitely say that for most entry level microfilm readers price will bet anywhere between 5000 and 10000 US dollars.
 While most of them are digital, some will be able to batch scan images and others will only allow reading.
 We will have the 3000 US dollar microfilm reader launched very soon, which is definitely something interesting for archives and libraries who want to offer readers the ability to view their microfilm archives.

 Best Microfilm Reader